The River Between: Plot summary

-As the story progresses, the division between the two villages intensifies, and the proposed circumcision of the young girl Muthoni causes much dissention within the community.
+As the story progresses, the division between the two villages intensifies, and the proposed circumcision of the young girl Muthoni causes much dissent within the community.
 Her death galvanizes the missionary school—in which Waiyaki is enrolled—into action, going so far as to expel children whose parents still uphold the tradition of circumcision.
 Waiyaki is among those forced from the school.
 In response, he decides to take up the challenge of building a school for the expelled children.
 While he still does not fully understand the leadership role his father predicted he would take up, he begins to realize that his mission is to enable education for the children of the villages.
 He becomes so preoccupied with this goal that he fails to recognize and address the other needs of his community, such as reclaiming lands seized by the colonists.
 Some villagers begin conspiring behind closed doors, eventually forming a secret organization known as Kiama, whose singular purpose is to ensure the purity of the tribe.

 As a result of this upheaval, Waiyaki makes enemies.
 Among them is Kabonyi, who begins to provoke dissenters in the community to undermine and destroy Waiyaki.
 Eventually, Waiyaki succumbs to Kabonyi’s trickery.
 While he desires nothing more than to quell the growing unrest within the village and heal the angst among the people, he is powerless to undo the polarizing effects of colonialism.
 Waiyaki blames himself for having failed to address the lack of unity in time.